crc-org/vfkit/doc/usage.md

 #### Description

 The `-device virtio-fs` option allows to share directories between the host and the guest.
 The sharing will be done using virtio-fs.
-The share can be mounted in the guest with `mount -t virtio-fs vfkitTag /mnt`, with `vfkitTag` corresponding to the value of the `mountTag` option.
+The share can be mounted in the guest with `mount -t virtiofs vfkitTag /mnt`, with `vfkitTag` corresponding to the value of the `mountTag` option.

 #### Arguments